 Additionally, a one-way analysis of variance revealed no significant difference between the three methods of team formation on social loafing (F = 1.15, p = .318).
 Interestingly, self-selected teams reported the highest level of social loafing (M = 3.30, SD = 1.58) as compared to nonrandomly teacher-assigned teams (M = 3.02, SD = 1.65) or randomly assigned teams (M = 3.07, SD = 1.55).
 Finally, method of team formation was also tested as a moderating variable on the communication quality model.
 This test revealed no significant differences between the three methods on communication quality, task cohesion, or social loafing, which indicates that communication quality and task cohesion strongly influenced social loafing regardless of how a team was formed.
 In summary, communication quality and task cohesion have a much stronger influence on social loafing than the set-up factors model.

 Research Question 2 examined the unique contribution of each subconstruct to communication quality.
 As seen in Figure 2, all five communication subconstructs significantly contributed to communication quality.
-Quality group discussion provided the most unique contribution ( = 0.272, p < .001), while appropriateness contributed the smallest contribution ( = 0.157, p < .001).
+Quality group discussion contributed the most ( = 0.272, p < .001), while appropriateness contributed the least ( = 0.157, p < .001).
 Table 1 displays a summary of all of the results.

 Discussion